 - Current BLS required.
 (BLS offered for a cost of $60.00)

 - Affidavit of Legal presence status documentation.
-You must sign and date this document and must be presented for testing.
+You must sign and date this document, and it must be presented for testing.

 - Physical and mental capability to safely perform duties.